Conclusion

 Empirical claims on which discoveries in moral psychology bear are directly involved in some ethical arguments, including those offered by Foot, Singer and Kamm (see Foot and Trolley Cases: Kant Was Wrong and Singer vs Kamm on Distance).

-Recent philosophical discussion has tended to focus on the use of discoveries in moral psychology for supporting very general arguments aimed at showing moral intuitions are not justified (for example, Königs, 2020; Rini, 2016; Kumar & Campbell, 2012; Sandberg & Juth, 2011).
+Recent philosophical discussion has tended to focus on the use of discoveries in moral psychology for supporting very general arguments aimed at showing moral intuitions are not justified (for example, Königs, 2020; Rini, 2016; Kumar & Campbell, 2012; Sandberg & Juth, 2011; see Debunking Arguments).
 Such discussions typically conclude that discoveries in moral psychology have little or no significance for ethics.

 It may be correct that the very general arguments considered do not yield substantive new ethical knowledge.
 But in this lecture we have seen how examining particular ethical arguments points to a different conclusion.
 Discoveries in moral psychology can be important, in a direct and straightforward way, to evaluating some arguments in ethics.